 As Elizabethans, we aspire to be strong women of courage and discernment who are committed to following Christ’s lead together with dignity and grace.

-The House Crest is meant to reflect what we as Elizabethans value as a House.
-The woven background represents a sieve, which was an Elizabethan symbol of discernment and the ability to separate good from evil.
-We used it to represent not only discernment, but also authenticity and transparency, since a sieve is meant to be seen through.
+Woven Background: The woven background represents a sieve, which was an Elizabethan symbol of discernment and the ability to separate good from evil.
+We use it to represent not only discernment, but also authenticity and transparency, since a sieve is meant to be seen through.
 Just as each thread of the sieve is connected and intertwined with each other, so also are the relationships within our House.
 The weaving of the sieve also represents the intimacy within our House, for we are woven together as friends and sisters.

-We then used in our House Crest, a crown.
-The crown represents sovereignty and authority.
+Crown: The crown in our House crest represents sovereignty and authority.
 As Elizabethans we aspire to be strong, courageous women who know that we are daughters of the High King, Christ, and therefore as His daughters we share in His sovereignty.